Skip to main content

 clone

-The clone result is a metadata copy only, where all the files are still referencing the same underlying object storage blocks, that's why a clone behaves the same in every way as its originals.
-When either of them go through actual file data modification, the affected data blocks will be copied on write, and become new blocks after write, while the unchanged part of the files remains the same, still referencing the original blocks.
+The clone result is purely a metadata copy, meaning all files still refer to the same underlying object storage blocks.
+Therefore, a clone behaves exactly like the original.
+When either the original or the clone is modified, the affected data blocks are copied on write, resulting in new blocks while the unchanged parts remain the same, still referencing the original blocks.

-Please note that system tools like disk-free or disk-usage (df, du) will report the space used by the cloned data, but the underlying object storage space will not grow as blocks remains the same.
-On the same way, as metadata is actually replicated, the clone will take the same metadata engine storage space as the original.
+Note that system tools like disk-free or disk-usage (df, du) show the space used by the cloned data, but the underlying object storage space remains unchanged since the blocks are not duplicated.
+Cloning replicates metadata, so it will occupy the same metadata engine storage space as the original.

-Clones takes up both file system storage space, inodes and metadata engine storage space.
-Pay special attention when making clones on large size directories.
+Cloning impacts file system storage space, inodes, and metadata engine storage space.
+Be cautious when cloning large directories.

 juicefs clone SRC DST